Falmouth-Games-Academy/comp150-cpd/README.md

 To counter my non-iterative brain, I've added key commands so that I can control the game with the keyboard as well as the Arduino controller.
 That might sound small, but **it makes testing much faster** as I can test without the device.
 It's also giving me new perspectives for my motion detection algorithms by eliminating some of the distracting variables like sensor imprecision.

 To improve, I have set a goal for the game.
 By next week I'll have a map with bottles or shadow enemies flying towards me, and I can blast them with my laser.
 This prioritises player experience.
 I'm already working on the laser blast graphics.
 It's gonna be great!

+## Week 6 (5th Mar 2018) (220 - TOO MANY WORDS)
+This week we crunched for the Demiurge trailer.

+What went well?
+I completed a ton of small tasks that made the game more player-friendly.
+This was thanks to having extended time in the studio each day.
+My personal productivity increased significantly.

+What didn't go well?
+I realised this week I've been a largely inept scrum master.
+Depressing.
+Below are my mistakes, effects and solutions.
+**Polling for meeting times:** Majority opinion was unhelpful, as common motivation was low.
+Set specific, regular meeting times instead.
+**Communicate meeting times:** Due to the above vagueness, some members were seemingly unsure of when to come in.
+Take the above action and **keep a Google Calendar meeting timetable.**
+**Ignoring the Trello board:** Few volunteered to work on the presentation materials.
+Add the cards to the sprint if this short-notice happens again.
+**Not suggesting roles:** Mango and I, despite being programmers, did the majority presentation work.
+This should have been covered by more team members.
+Tasks should have been **put on the Trello board** and a discussion should have decided who would take which roles.

+Most of this hinges on **being more assertive.** However, I worry how little power I have, and how much I'll lose if the team likes me less.
+Key question is: **how do you get university students to do unscheduled stuff?**